-Getting a loan, when you have bad credit, has become quite easy.
+Getting a loan, when you have poor credit, has become quite easy.
 However, these lenders tend to be predatory.
-They seek out those with bad credit who are desperate for wheels.
-Sure, they will offer you that car or truck that you need, but they give you high-interest rates and payments that stretch your budget.
+They seek out those with poor credit who are desperate for wheels.
+Sure, they will offer you that car or truck that you need, but they give you high car loan interest rates and payments that stretch your budget.
 In the end, you will end up paying way more for the car than it is worth.
 Many wonder if they can get out from under these loans without having their credit scathed even further.

 Taking An In-depth Look At Your Car Loan

 A car payment has three parts: principal, interest, and term.
 The principal is not adjusted; however, many auto refinancing companies can adjust the term or interest to reduce the payment.
 Look at the interest rate you are currently paying and how many months are left on the loan.
 If you cannot find an old statement lying around, a quick call to the lender can answer your questions.
 The next step is to check your credit score.
 Depending on where your FICO score ranks, you may qualify for a refinancing.
 If you lower the interest rate, you can lower your monthly car payment.

 There is an online car payment calculator that can help you see how much you will save by refinancing.
 If you are curious how much you can lower your monthly payment and interest rate, then this is a good place to start.
 It is important to note that you must plug in the number of months remaining on the loan and not the full length of the loan from the start.

 Sometimes, lowering the interest rate is not going to reduce the payment to the range it needs to be.
 So, you can also extend the number of months you pay for your loan.
 Be careful in spreading the loan out too much as you will pay more interest on the vehicle.
 You don’t want to be “upside down” on your loan, which is where you owe more on your car than it is worth.